RabeloIcaro/dollarTreeOpsPredictiveModels/README.md

 ## Turnover Prediction Model

-The turnover model was developed using **Random Forest** on synthetic HR data.
+The turnover model was developed using different methods such as **Random Forest** on synthetic HR data.
 It predicts which employees are most likely to leave the company, enabling **proactive HR actions**.

 ### Variables: